vitringr/vault/nodes/Vector.md

 Ordered collection of multiple numbers used together as a single whole.

+The fundamental object within a [[Vector Space]], governed by its axioms.

+Vectors represent things that cannot be described by a single [[Scalar]] alone.

 Representation of movement with direction and magnitude.

-An object in [[Vector Space]], governed by its axioms.

-Vectors represent things that cannot be described by a single [[Scalar]] alone.

 **Components**: A vector itself is defined by its components.
 The number of components matches the dimension of a vector.
 For example in 2D, the components are `<x, y>`; in 3D, they are `<x, y, z>`, and so on.